Awixs777/mod-item-upgrade/.github/README.md

 This module adds the possibility to upgrade weapon damage (physical damage, dps - min/max damage).
 The system is toggleable via the configuration.

+## Weapon speed upgrades

+This module adds the possibility to upgrade weapon speed (decrease swing delay).
+The system is toggleable via the configuration.

 ## Some photos

 ![pic1](https://github.com/silviu20092/mod-item-upgrade/blob/master/pics/pic1.jpg?raw=true)